 Yes, the putter comes with a high price tag, but that cost is backed up by performance.
 During our testing, we didn’t find another putter that matched the quality of the Newport 2 in terms of roll, accuracy, and distance control.

-If you have experience playing golf, then you know the level of improvement good golf clubs can bring to your game.
 After our time with the Newport 2, we believe that this exceptionally made putter can help reduce the number of putts per round dramatically.

-Tips When Buying Golf Clubs for Intermediates
+How to Choose Golf Clubs for Intermediates

 Benefit to Your Golf Game